E-language Folksonomy word cloud (Source: Created by Mark Pegrum with EdWordle, www.edwordle.net)

 -

-- the tagging process itself is organic rather than methodical or mechanical: you simply add a tag or tags to relevant materials as you come across them
+- the tagging process is organic rather than methodical or mechanical: you simply add a tag or tags to relevant materials as you come across them

 - there are no pre-set categories or subcategories: you can use whatever descriptive tags seem relevant and add new ones as often as you like, meaning that the index is flexible and extensible